Lolliedieb/lolMiner-releases/README.md

 ## Recent Changelog:

+### lolMiner 1.27

+- Added verify routine for Ethash dag epochs 400 to 450.
+In case the miner will detect defect entries, the CPU will try to fix this.
+Mining will be paused until the repair is completed.
+Use --disable-dag-verify to disable the verify & repair mechanism routine.
+- Re-worked default Ethash kernels for Pascal GPUs - improved their performance
+- Added Ethash kernels for Fermi and Kepler GPUs.
+Most of them will only work for small epoch Eth forks.
+- Nvidia cards on Ethash now pause when the stratum reports no current work (e.g. when connection was lost).
+- Added a split DAG mode for Nvidia GPUs in case that the memory allocation fails on the primary kernels.
+This will be a bit slower, but improve compatibility, especially for 5G GPUs.
+Use --mode s to force it.
+- Added parameter --cclk to fix the core clock of Nvidia Turing and newer GPUs without using external tools.
+Use a comma separated list to give different values to cards, use * to skip over cards.
+Needs super user or administrator privileges to work.
+See a detailed description here: https://github.com/Lolliedieb/lolMiner-releases/wiki/Fix-Clock-Nvidia-for-Cuda-by-lolMiner-(English)
+- Added new dualmode zilEx.
+This works like --dualmode zil but with the ability to use --dualdevices to exclude GPUs from switching to ZIL.
+They will continue on the secondary connection and do not switch.
+- Added new dualmode eth.
+This will allow to point different GPUs to different pools.
+- Added parameter --statsformat to use custom format for the bigger statistic box.
+The expected values are either compact or default or extended or a comma separated list of values.
+Use --help-format to get a list with accepted entries.
+The list is also documented at https://github.com/Lolliedieb/lolMiner-releases/wiki/Stats-Format-(English)
+- Added reading of current core and memory clocks for AMD and Nvidia GPUs

+_Fixes_

+Fixed a stratum error, that caused the "all shares stale" bug when too many reconnect attempts in a row did fail Fixed a crash on Nvidia GPUs when mixing ethproxy and Nicehash stratum modes in dualmodes.
+Fixed zombie tune values not applied when using json format for configuring Fixed displayed names of RX 6000 generation of cards and RTX 3060 in 460.x drivers.

+_Deprecation notice_

+This will be the last release that allows to use the Zombie-Mode in Windows.
+This is because the current implementation will start throwing invalid shares at some point and also going too slow to be worth using it any more.
+Furthermore Cuckaroo-29 with 48 cycle length - originally planned for Italocoin - got removed because of the lack of use.

 ### lolMiner 1.26

 - Slightly improved performance of Ethash on Pascal / Turing & Ampere GPUs (about +0.1 - 0.2 mh per card)